Medical ultrasound: Molecular ultrasonography (ultrasound molecular imaging)

 The current future of contrast ultrasonography is in molecular imaging with potential clinical applications expected in cancer screening to detect malignant tumors at their earliest stage of appearance.
 Molecular ultrasonography (or ultrasound molecular imaging) uses targeted microbubbles originally designed by Dr Alexander Klibanov in 1997; such targeted microbubbles specifically bind or adhere to tumoral microvessels by targeting biomolecular cancer expression (overexpression of certain biomolecules that occurs during neo-angiogenesis or inflammation in malignant tumors).
 As a result, a few minutes after their injection in blood circulation, the targeted microbubbles accumulate in the malignant tumor; facilitating its localization in a unique ultrasound contrast image.
 In 2013, the very first exploratory clinical trial in humans for prostate cancer was completed at Amsterdam in the Netherlands by Dr. Hessel Wijkstra.

 In molecular ultrasonography, the technique of acoustic radiation force (also used for shear wave elastography) is applied in order to literally push the targeted microbubbles towards microvessels wall; first demonstrated by Dr. Paul Dayton in 1999.
 This allows maximization of binding to the malignant tumor; the targeted microbubbles being in more direct contact with cancerous biomolecules expressed at the inner surface of tumoral microvessels.
 At the stage of scientific preclinical research, the technique of acoustic radiation force was implemented as a prototype in clinical ultrasound systems and validated in vivo in 2D and 3D imaging modes.

 Elastography (ultrasound elasticity imaging)

+A Transient Elastography (FibroScan) readout showing Liver Stiffness Measurement (LSM) to assess fibrosis and Controlled Attenuation Parameter (CAP) to quantify hepatic steatosis (fatty liver).

 Ultrasound is also used for elastography, which is a relatively new imaging modality that maps the elastic properties of soft tissue.
 This modality emerged in the last two decades.
 Elastography is useful in medical diagnoses as it can discern healthy from unhealthy tissue for specific organs/growths.
 For example, cancerous tumors will often be harder than the surrounding tissue, and diseased livers are stiffer than healthy ones.

 There are many ultrasound elastography techniques.